 You can call an HVAC service technician, but often you have to wait a few days or more, especially during the busy summer season.
 While waiting for that appointment confirmation, you can pull in some fans, pull out the portable air conditioners, and dress in loose clothing, but that warm house is miserable.

-At Fire & Ice, we get hundreds of service calls from Worthington, Ohio, for air conditioners during the summer months; let’s review some common issues impacting your furnace’s ability to heat your home.
+At Fire & Ice, we get hundreds of service calls from Worthington, Ohio, for air conditioners during the summer months; let’s review some common issues impacting your AC’s ability to cool your home.

 Air Conditioner Capacity in Worthington, Ohio